awab-hassan/CLAUDE/CLAUDE101/README.md

 - Projects scale automatically.
 When your knowledge base approaches context limits, Claude seamlessly enables Retrieval Augmented Generation (RAG) mode to expand capacity by up to 10x while maintaining response quality.
 - For Claude for Work users, projects enable collaboration.
 Share projects with teammates so everyone benefits from the same context, instructions, and accumulated knowledge.

+Goodies for Projects
+- When you create a project, quickly explain this project is for XYZ purpose, use this tone throughout, dont agree with everything (my example), do this and that.
+Clear your instructions once you create a project.